cipriponta/RaspberryPi-Smart-Car/README.md

 19. [ ] Setup the python debugger for VSCode
 20. [ ] Investigate convex hull algorithm
 21. [ ] Investigate houghlines algorithm
+22. [ ] Create a simple PID Controller that changes the direction of the robot from the camera input